The debugger

 https://my-bubble-application.bubbleapps.io/version-test?parameter=key&debug_mode=true

-The debugger is only accessible in the and adding the URL in Live will have no effect.
-It is meant for desktop use and is not designed to work on mobile.
+The debugger is meant for desktop use and is not designed to work on mobile.

 To disable the debugger, simply remove the parameter, or set its value to false.